 The FDA does not -- at this time -- believe that even these synthetic substances pose a health risk, despite their move to have them removed from commercial foods.
 “Although we are amending our food additive regulations for these synthetic flavoring substances in accordance with the Delaney Clause, the FDA’s rigorous scientific analysis has determined that they do not pose a risk to public health under the conditions of their intended use,” the FDA said.

 The action is the result of work by petitioning groups including the Center for Environmental Health, the Center for Food Safety, and a number of other groups.
 In addition to beta myrcene, the six additional substances banned under this new order include synthetically-derived benzophenone, pyridine, methyl acrylate, eugenyl methyl ether (also called methyl eugenol), and pulegone.

-Each of these has a natural alternative that remains approved by the FDA for use as a food flavor additive.
-None of Abstrax products are affected by this order, and consumers who are careful to purchase products containing only all-natural isolates and blends can continue to enjoy their medicine without worry.
+Each of these has an alternative that remains approved by the FDA for use as a food flavor additive.
+None of Abstrax products are affected by this order, and consumers who are careful to purchase products containing only isolates and blends can continue to enjoy their medicine without worry.

 As a general advisory, customers should be aware that any products using the newly banned synthetic substances may actually remain on the shelf for up to two years as they are phased out.
 “The FDA will provide 24 months from the publication of the rule in the Federal Register for companies to identify suitable replacement ingredients and reformulate their food products,” the administration said in its release.